n8willis/opentype-shaping-documents/opentype-shaping-sinhala.md

 In Sinhala, the only consonant that can appear in this position is "Ya".
-A "Halant,ZWJ,Ya" sequence after the base consonant will take on the "Yasaya" form when the `pstf` feature is applied.
+A "Halant,ZWJ,Ya" sequence after the base consonant will take on the "Yasaya" form when the `vatu` feature is applied.

 #### 2.8: Mark tagging ####